syedakhoula01/CS1-C-Strings/readme.md

     -   `main.c`

-    through the handin and verify your program compiles and runs using the grader.
+    and verify your program compiles and all tests pass.
     For this lab the grader will simulate playing several games (some intentionally losing, some winning).
 Each run may be slightly different but the output should correctly display the game being played.

 2. Even if you worked with a partner, you *both* should turn in all files.
-Handin/Grader Instructions

 # Advanced Activity (Optional)